On October 2, Cheryl Hillman, daughter of the late David Hillman who founded the Southern…

 Carrie Ann Williams, who owns her own marketing consulting firm specializing in supporting companies that are looking to win federal contracts, started her career with the Smithsonian Institute’s American Art Museum, where she found she wanted to be doing more interesting work–so she left to start her own career, taking her former boss on as one of her first clients.

 Ian Lotinsky, CTO of LearnZillions, where he leads teams in charge of product design, software engineering, QA, devops, IT, technical support, and digital marketing of educational software, spoke about the joys of knowing that the work he is doing is helping educators, speaking particularly about a regular phone call from a customer who signed off with “thank you so much for LearnZillions.”

-Staffan Sandberg, who has had a huge variety of digital marketing experiences with large international companies as well as Montgomery College, noted that he is always coming up with new ideas and ways of doing things–making him the ultimate intrapreneur and innovator.
+Staffan Sandberg, who has had a huge variety of digital marketing experiences with large international companies as well as Montgomery College, said he doesn’t know if he’s a great employee because he is always coming up with new ideas and ways of doing things.

 Pam Felix, co-founder of California Tortilla (franchised chain with 40 locations launched in Bethesda almost 20 years ago) and past president of the DC Comedy Improv, talked about walking into a comedy club on the west coast and realizing immediately that that is where she wanted to work.
 And recently, after selling her shares in the California Tortilla franchise, also shared the zany fun ways they built the business, including holding S’mores events and Poptart competitions.

 We are so grateful for the time and energy that our panelists brought to this year’s panel discussion.
 Full disclosure: the discussions and interactions were so engaging that I forgot to take pictures of the discussions until the formal end of the session.
 Thank goodness, a core group of students and the speakers remained behind for some valuable one-on-one mentoring!
 We couldn’t have hoped for a better session!